Nthompson096/win95-qemu-scripts/README.md

 *If anything else fails, just reinstall.*

+***UPDATE:***
+for additonal drivers or a reinstall, just run the inst95 as sudo inside terminal after the inital.

 ## I don't have QEMU installed, says command not found:

 You will have to install qemu with package manager/linux flavor of your choice;